bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 The **tag service** is the web service provided by the broadcaster to respond to client requests.
 It must implement a number of endpoints depending on the authorization modes it provides.

+### Base path

+All end points defined in this document are intended to be located on the tag service host within the base path `/radiodns/tag/1/`

 ### Authentication